 13 km, 4.5 hours

 You can start from four different entrances: naturum, Kävsjö church, Svänö and Östra Rockne.
-If you start at naturum, you will find a printed guide in a box by the car park.
+If you start at naturum, you will find a printed guide in a box by the car park or ask for it in naturum.
 At Svänö there is a rest hut as well as a fireplace, drinking water and compost toilet.
 The trail passes mostly through forests and woods, with detours to bird observations towers.

 3.5 km, 1.5 hours, adapted for wheel chairs.